 All accounts benefit from the following:

-Free Financial Advice: You can call, text, or email with in-house financial advisors if you have any questions or want to review your portfolio/financial plan.
+Free Financial Advice: You can call, text, or email in-house financial advisors if you have any questions or want to review your portfolio/financial plan.

-Automatic Deposits: You can easily schedule automatic deposits into your wealthsimple investment account.
+Automatic Deposits: You can easily schedule automatic deposits into your Wealthsimple investment account.
 This makes it easy to automate your investing (even with small contributions) and build wealth.

 Tax-Loss Harvesting: If your account will benefit from tax-loss harvesting, the folks at Wealthsimple will assist you through tax-loss selling, enabling you to save money on taxes.

 Full-Service Financial Planning: You get a full-service financial planning session with Wealthsimple experts.